FinOps Center

 MAP Compliance Rate is a weighted Scoreboard signal.

 MAP Compliance Rate contributes to every team's CFM Scoreboard grade alongside CFM Efficiency Score, EDP Tracking, and Resource Ownership.
 A low MAP compliance rate drags the overall grade — making MAP tagging visible to leadership in the same weekly review where they see cloud spend.
+For AI-heavy portfolios, inference profile coverage drives this metric as much as resource-level tagging — both surface in the same Scoreboard, under the same MAP Compliance Rate signal.

 See the CFM Scoreboard